DLCV-Fall-2024/DLCV-Fall-2024-Final-2-dontlookcanvis/README.md

 **Prompt3 settings**
+* All settings for prompt 0/1/2 for all bash files are the same.

 |                       | Bash script          | prompt3 configs folder | Model       | LoRA alpha    |   |
 |-----------------------|----------------------|------------------------|-------------|---------------|---|
 | Ablation  experiments | exp2.sh exp3.sh      | prompt3_exp            | SDXL        | All 0.7       |   |